Richard Rigg (Canadian politician)

-In the legislature, Rigg pressed for improvements to Manitoba's Factories Act, and unsuccessfully attempted to raise the minimum age of factory labour.
+In the legislature, Rigg pressed for improvements to Manitoba's Factories Act, and unsuccessfully attempted to raise the minimum age of factory labour, to outlaw child labour.
 Rigg was generally supportive of the provincial Liberal government of Tobias Norris, claiming that the Norris administration did more for labour in its first six months than the previous Conservative administration of Rodmond Roblin had done in fifteen years.

-Rigg resigned from the legislature in 1917 to campaign for the Canadian House of Commons a second time.
-The SDP had initially nominated John Queen as its candidate in Winnipeg North, but the city's centrist labourites declared that Queen could not win and nominated Rigg in his place.
+Rigg resigned from the legislature in 1917 to run again as a candidate for the Canadian House of Commons.
+The SDP initially nominated John Queen as its candidate in Winnipeg North, but centrist party members declared that Queen could not win and nominated Rigg in his place.
 Rigg's nomination was subsequently confirmed by special convention of Winnipeg's working-class organizations.
-He also received the endorsement of the "Laurier Liberals", who declined to offer a candidate of their own.
+Rigg advocated for nationalization of industry.

-Rigg's campaign was based primarily on opposition to Prime Minister Robert Borden's policy of conscripting men for military service in World War I. He made the following statement during the campaign: "I regard human life as the supremely sacred thing and believe that if the state had adopted the policy of the conscription of money, industry and natural resources, there would be absolutely no necessity for the passing and enforcing of any scheme to conscript men".
+Rigg's campaign was based primarily on opposition to Prime Minister Robert Borden's policy of conscripting men for military service in World War I. He received the endorsement of "Laurier Liberals", who declined to run a candidate of their own.
+Rigg made the following statement during the campaign: "I regard human life as the supremely sacred thing and believe that if the state had adopted the policy of the conscription of money, industry and natural resources, there would be absolutely no necessity for the passing and enforcing of any scheme to conscript men".

-He called for a referendum on the conscription issue, and also advocated the nationalization of industry.
+He called for a referendum on the conscription issue.
 Government supporters responded by accusing Rigg's supporters of disloyalty.
-He was defeated, losing to government candidate Matthew Robert Blake by a margin of 9,656 votes to 3,472.
-Many working-class voters in Winnipeg were unwilling to oppose Borden's government in wartime.
+He was unsuccessful, losing to Union government candidate Matthew Robert Blake by a margin of 9,656 votes to 3,472.
+Many working-class voters in Winnipeg did not vote to oppose Borden's government in wartime.

 Rigg himself joined the Canadian Army in 1917 and served overseas.

-In 1919, he drafted a motion supporting the Winnipeg General Strike that was approved by the Great War Veterans' Association.
-He served as Superintendent of Employment Offices for Western Canada from 1919 to 1922, and as Director of the Employment Service of the Department of Labour in 1922.
+After his return, he served as Superintendent of Employment Offices for Western Canada from 1919 to 1922, and as Director of the Employment Service of the Department of Labour in 1922.
 He retired in 1940.

+In 1919, as a prominent war veteran, he drafted a motion asking the Great War Veterans' Association to support the Winnipeg General Strike.
+It was approved by the Great War Veterans' Association.